5zig/Platformer/README.md

 Platformer
 ==========

-A simple Platformer in Java
-Created by Alex & Niki
+A simple Platformer in Java created by Alex & Niki